intellitrend/zabbixapi-php/README.md

 This means, any created session (if there is no logout) will be kept for 365 days.

 Assume we have a set of 10 API scripts that run every hour.
 This means we will create `10 x 24 = 240` sessions per day.
 Using more scripts or a smaller interval will of cause increase this number.

+**Note**: Zabbix 5.4 and later support API auth tokens, which won't create sessions when used.
+Therefore, no session management is required on the client side, either.

 ### The problem with many sessions in the session table